RustScript2025/RustScript/README.md

 ## Example Games

-RustScript includes example games demonstrating the language's capabilities. **Hide and Seek**, a complete text adventure game, is available in three versions showcasing different aspects of RustScript:
+RustScript includes example games demonstrating the language's capabilities. **Hide and Seek**, a complete text adventure game, is available in four versions showcasing different aspects of RustScript:

 ### 🎮 [Hide and Seek v1](www/hideseek.html) - JavaScript Version
 The original full-featured game implemented in JavaScript.
 Demonstrates the game design that was then ported to RustScript.